KevinKra/BYOB/NOTES.md

 - A SQL query builder designed to be flexible and "fun to use".
 - What Knex really is is Javascript instead of raw SQL.

+#### What are Migrations

+- Migrations server essentially as version control for databases.
+They are single, timestamped files that each represent a change to your database schema.

 ### What is pg?

 - `node-postgress`, it is a non-blocking PostgreSQL client for Node.js.